IlanCosman/scuba/README.md

 - Simpler - Scuba is less than half of Fisher's SLOC.
 Scuba is pure fish while Fisher is roughly 15% awk and sed.
 Scuba has an organized file structure while Fisher puts all of its many functions in one file.

 - Better maintained - Fisher has had a little over 30 commits in the last year and a half.
 Multiple issues have sat for a year or longer without resolution.
 Fisher 4.0, meant to fix these issues, was proposed on Jul 31 2020.
-However, the maintainer says that he can probably begin work sometime in 2021, over 6 months later.
+However, the maintainer says that he can probably begin work sometime in 2021, half a year later.
 Scuba was created with the express intention of being better maintained and already solves all of Fisher's longstanding issues.

 - More elegant - Scuba follows fish's [design philosophy][].
   - **The law of orthogonality** - Scuba does more with less.
 It has no need for `self-update` or `self-uninstall` commands like Fisher.
 Instead, Scuba is merely another Scuba plugin, bootstrapping itself.